North Korea Telecoms Market Report

 Report Cover Image

-Following years of isolationism and economic under-achievement, North Korea languishes near the bottom of the world’s telecom maturity index alongside Afghanistan and Turkmenistan (who also happen to be struggling under repressive political regimes).
-To make matters worse, in 2022 North Korea achieved the lowest score in the world for economic freedom.
-It barely needs saying that developing a healthy and prosperous telecommunications sector isn’t exactly high on the dictatorship’s agenda.
+Following years of isolationism and economic under-achievement, North Korea languishes near the bottom of the world’s telecom maturity index alongside Afghanistan and Turkmenistan (both countries which also struggle under repressive political regimes).
+To make matters worse, in 2025 North Korea achieved the lowest score in the world for economic freedom.
+It barely needs saying that developing a healthy and prosperous telecommunications sector is not high on the dictatorship’s agenda.

 The obstacles to building a functioning telecom network are so numerous that a fixed-line segment barely exists.
 Foreign investors have been permitted to partner with the North Korea Post & Telecommunications Corporation (NKPTC) to progress mobile voice, text, and broadband services, albeit on a strictly limited scale and with tight restrictions over what can be accessed.
-Mobile penetration is estimated to have eased up slightly to reach 19% in 2021, yet the high cost of ownership coupled with strict censorship makes mobile communications the exclusive domain of senior government officials and diplomats.
+Mobile penetration is estimated to have eased up slightly to reach 28% by the beginning of 2025, yet the high cost of ownership coupled with strict censorship still makes mobile communications largely the domain of senior government officials and diplomats, and the elite.

-For those citizens living close to China, it has been possible to obtain Chinese handsets and SIM cards, and to connect to towers (illegally) located just across the border.
-While this offers access to the outside world and at much lower prices than the state-controlled offerings, the risks are high including steep fines and the possibility of jail time.
+For those citizens living close to China, it has been possible to obtain Chinese handsets and SIM cards, and to connect to towers (illegally) located across the border.
+While this offers access to the outside world and at much lower prices than the state-controlled offerings, the high risks include steep fines and the possibility of interrogation and incarceration.
+The government has cracked down on the availability of devices such as smartwatches (popular status symbols for those few among the young who can afford them) which have not been modified to prevent users being able to access the internet and make international calls.

 North Korea has been slightly more effective in building an IT sector and a nascent digital economy on the back of a concerted effort to grow a sizeable, well-trained IT workforce.
-But even here, its capabilities have been directed more towards nefarious activities such as cybercrime and hacking into Western countries’ computer systems.
+Yet even here, its capabilities have been directed more towards nefarious activities such as cybercrime, insurance fraud, and hacking into Western countries’ computer systems.
 North Korea’s determination to put itself offside with the rest of the world in pursuit of its ideology can only lead to tighter controls on communications inside and outside of the country.

 Key developments: